 Volunteer of the Year Award

-Commencing in 2017, the Common Thread Quilt Guild will select a Volunteer of the Year.
+Commencing in 2017, the Common Thread Quilt Guild began to Volunteer of the Year Award.
 This volunteer will be announced at the monthly Guild meeting in June.
-The award will be given to a CTQG member who has displayed ongoing initiative, leadership and dedication.
+The award will be given to a guild member who has displayed ongoing initiative, leadership and dedication.
 In the last year, the member will have made an exceptional contribution to the Guild.
 This includes volunteer work on behalf of the Guild in support of charity organizations.

 Any member in good standing can nominate another member in good standing for the award.
 The Executive Committee will assess all nominations against the criteria listed below to select the member who best fulfills the criteria.
 A vote will be conducted when there is a tie among candidates.
 Executive Members who have been nominated for Volunteer of the Year will be excluded from this process.